 - academic achievement (grade point average, class rank, coursework)

 - extra-curricular involvement

 - recommendations from counselors

-Admission in good standing is granted to students who rank in the upper 50 percent of their high school class.
 USI prefers that students graduating from an Indiana accreditated high school complete Core 40 requirements.
-The university prefers students have a 2.5 cumulative grade point average and a minimum composite SAT score of 1230 or a minimum composite ACT score of a 17 for admission.
+The university prefers students have a 2.5 cumulative grade point average (on a 4.0 scale) and a minimum composite SAT score of 820 (Critical Reading/Math combined) or a minimum composite ACT score of a 17 for admission.

 Transcripts recording any course work completed while in high school that could be consider for college credit including university level/dual credit courses, Advanced Placement (AP), College Level Examination Program (CLEP), or International Baccalaureate (IB), should be submitted with the Application for Undergraduate Admission.

 The Honors Program offers enhanced opportunities for students who show outstanding academic promise.